andrewrproper/browser-tab-placeholder/README.md

 This is done using a very simple standalone local web page.

+This page is also meant to be very light on resource usage.
+Therefore, it has no dependencies and has a very simple look and feel.

 ## Works Well With

 This works well in Firefox with the